mouhamed-ali/spring4-examples/mvc/mvc-spring/mvc-spring-1/readme.md

 This is a simple example of how you can create a crud application using :

-- spring mvc to serve web pages
+- spring mvc to serve web pages (jsp pages)
 - spring data jpa to manage the persistence of your app
 - spring test to make mvc tests